 My research focuses on interacting topological phases of matter and the opportunities to study them using quantum simulators.
 In particular, I’m interested in fractional quantum Hall physics in lattice systems.
 In my work, I combine analytical approaches and numerical methods to understand such exotic states of matter.
-I am also developing analytical tools for low-dimensional quantum systems in collaboration with other members of our chair.
+Moreover, I collaborate closely with experimentalists in different cold atom labs.

 Before my PhD, I did my Master of Science in physics at LMU in the group of Matthias Punk, studying the Heisenberg-Kitaev model on a triangular lattice using field-theoretical renormalization group methods.